• Home

 Leaders

-This means the leaders are accountable for all of this as well.
+This means the trip LEADERS are accountable for all of this as well.
 Are the leaders the same people who run the business?
 They should be.
 You want your interactions to be known by the people responsible for every aspect of the business.

 What are the leaders’ motivations?
 Do they just want to get their own vacation paid for, or is it their goal (and their JOB) to make sure YOU get everything you expect from a photo workshop?
 Are they just there to point the general direction you should go and then start their own shooting, or are they walking around checking in with everyone and offering help the whole time?